playgameservices/play-games-plugin-for-unity/README.md

         // registers a callback for turn based match notifications received while the
         // game is not running.
         .WithMatchDelegate(<callback method>)
+        // require access to a player's Google+ social graph to sign in .RequireGooglePlus()
         .Build();

     PlayGamesPlatform.InitializeInstance(config);